-I've been making this scarf for a little while and I'm really enjoying it, so it's now an available pattern.
+Find it on Etsy Find it on Ravelry I've been making this scarf for a little while and I'm really enjoying it, so it's now an available pattern.
 So far, my favorite yarns to make this in are Berocco Folio and Tosh merino light.
 Both very different yarns - the Folio is an elegant and… Continue reading Spice Cake Scarf

 This Windowpane Scarf was so easy to make and the yarn creates all the "WOW".
 I had this yarn sitting around for a while and lately, I've been on a mission to use up my older stash when possible.
 I can't say I'm on a "yarn diet" because, as with ANY diet, I am not… Continue reading Windowpane Scarf